harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 ## Production Builds

-Since Vite is using Rollup, pre-configured, you'd expect a similar output from Vite as Webpack.
-Vite does boast a quicker builder and potentially a smaller artifact size, as Rollup is a more efficient bundler than Webpack.
+Since Vite is using Rollup, pre-configured, you'd expect a similar output from Vite as webpack.
+Vite does boast a quicker builder and potentially a smaller artifact size, as Rollup is a more efficient bundler than webpack.

 The main gotcha is that Vite can still only support ES Modules in the production build, meaning you can't have any dependencies which don't have ES Module exports.